-The total crude oil and condensate production of Europe in 2022 was 2.52mmbpd, a decrease of 5.13% when compared to 2021.
+The total crude oil and condensate production of Europe in 2022 decreased by 5.13% when compared to 2021.
 The largest oil producing countries in Europe are Norway, United Kingdom, and Italy.
-Through to 2030, annual crude oil and condensate production is forecasted to decrease by a CAGR of 1.22% to reach 2.25mmbpd.
+Through to 2030, annual crude oil and condensate production is forecasted to decrease by a CAGR of 1.22%.
 GlobalData uses proprietary data and analytics to provide a complete picture of the global oil & gas fields segment.
 Buy the latest oil & gas fields profiles here.

 Here are the 10 largest upcoming crude oil fields by reserves in Europe, according to GlobalData’s Oil & Gas, Upstream Fields Database.